Questions and answers about Berlin TXL (as of August 2021)

 Quite the opposite: It's rather that the traffic will be lighter and the environment will be freed up.
 As a comparison: Before the slump in air traffic as a consequence of the Corona crisis, every day there were more than 70,000 people en route to the airport – via the bottleneck that was the airport feeder road.
 In the future as many as 20,000 people will work in the area and around 10,000 people will live there.
 In addition, an innovative mobility concept has been developed for Berlin TXL.

 After the closure of the Tegel Airport almost 30,000 residential units will be able to be built on the actual grounds and in their extended radius, which will bring considerable relief to the situation in the Berlin housing market.
 Moreover, in Spandau and Reinickendorf consideration is being given to environmentally protected areas in order to keep the appreciation pressure low after closure of the airport.
-In addition, the tools of the Federal Government (rent curbs) and of the State of Berlin (rent cap) will take effect here.
+In addition, the tools of the Federal Government (rent curbs) will take effect here.
 Furthermore, for the environs of the airport site a plan known as the Integrated Urban Development Concept (German Acronym ISEK) "Berlin TXL Surrounding Area" has been developed.
 The objective is to network the Urban Tech Republic and Schumacher Quartier as closely as possible with the existing city districts all around.

 Not in the short term - when air traffic stopped, the grounds were closed.
 However, beginning in 2022 we will be on site with an information center in Building V, where not only will you be able to obtain information, visit exhibitions or participate in events, but you will also be able to book tours of the construction site tours.
-In the meantime, visit our initial InfoPoint or our digital Info center at www.zukunft-berlintxl.de.
+In the meantime, visit our initial InfoPoint (mondays from 9 am to 1 pm and wednesdays from 1 pm to 6 pm) or our digital Info center at www.zukunft-berlintxl.de.

 After explosive ordnance clearances and site remediation, the extensive landscape space north and west of the Urban Tech Republic will be opened to the general public in the next few years in succession.
 For this also, several new accesses will be created.